-Knit Cast-On (or Purl Cast-On)
+Knit Cast-On (Or Purl Cast-On)

-is used when starting projects that have a rib or cable.
+A cable cast-on is used when starting projects that have a rib or cable.
 It’s a great loose and stretchy cast-on.
 Start with a slip knot and then knit into the slip knot, leaving the stitch on the left needle.
 Place the new stitch onto the left needle, by slipping it knit-wise.
 Knit into the gap between the last two stitches on left needle and place the knitted stitch onto left needle by slipping it knit-wise.
-Head here for pictures and video featuring the cable cast-on
+Head here for pictures and video featuring the cable cast-on.

 Knitting Stitches You Need to Know